Sign Up for a Free Account

 Overview

 Nonsaccular intracranial aneurysms, including fusiform and dolichoectatic intracranial aneurysms, can occur in any of the intracranial arteries but are particularly prevalent in the vertebrobasilar and internal carotid arteries.
-They can be detected incidentally or present with neurologic complications including ischemic stroke, intracranial hemorrhage, or compression of surrounding neural structures.
+They can be detected incidentally or present with neurologic complications, including ischemic stroke, intracranial hemorrhage, or compression of surrounding neural structures.
 Treatment of these life-threatening aneurysms is challenging and requires individualized approaches and careful judgement.
 Surgical approaches are sometimes feasible.
 Increasingly, novel endovascular techniques, including placement of flow-diverting stents and stent-assisted coiling, can successfully treat these aneurysms.

 Key points

 • Fusiform (nonsaccular) aneurysms are elongated dilations of intracranial arteries lacking a distinct neck.
-Dolichoectasia can be used as interchangeable term but can also describe a less severe spectrum of arterial dilation and/or tortuosity.
+Dolichoectasia can be used as interchangeable term but can also describe a less severe spectrum of arterial dilation or tortuosity.
 Fusiform and dolichoectatic aneurysms can occur sporadically, or in association with atherosclerosis, arteritis, connective tissue disorders, and underlying hereditary conditions.

 • The abnormal dilation of the blood vessel results from the fragmentation of the internal elastic lamina, atrophy of the smooth muscle layer, and connective tissue hyalinization.